 1. Improve Ventilation and Indoor Air Quality

 The best thing building managers can do to optimize their HVAC systems is focusing on ventilation and indoor air quality.
-By improving these two aspects of your building, you can both boost your employees’ morale and save money.
+By improving these two aspects of your building, you can ensure your employees’ health, boost their morale, and also save money.
 Here’s how:

 Indoor Air Quality:

-Even with proper ventilation, your building may need further indoor air quality solutions, such as filters, cleaners, and other similar systems that remove odors, dust, and viruses from air.
-The results are worth it: clean, breathable air inside your building will make your employees happier and more productive.
-After all, no one wants to work in an office where they’re constantly sneezing because of dust or getting sick every other week because James in Billing was sick again.
+Even with proper ventilation, your building may need further indoor air quality solutions, such as filters, cleaners, and other similar systems that remove odors, dust, and viruses from the air.
+The results are worth it: clean, breathable air inside your building will make your employees healthier, happier, and more productive.
+After all, no one wants to work in an office where they’re constantly sneezing because of dust, or getting exposed to dangerous viruses like COVID-19.

 No matter what type of office setup or building you have, make proper ventilation and air quality testing a priority.

 Most designers will focus on how space will be utilized when creating an office layout, leaving HVAC as a secondary consideration.
 However, since the HVAC system will most likely consume the most energy, it behooves architects to incorporate additional energy saving techniques aside from traditional insulation methods.

 - Incorporate lighting sensors into each room.
 Automatically turning off lights ensures lower energy usage since illuminating spaces can increase heat and thus require more cooling.
 In a hybrid workplace, this fixture is most beneficial to the company, as not every space will be utilized because of the reduced number of employees in the workplace.